heymarkwetzel/ux-portfolio/projects/unitedairlines-NEW.md

 I did all of my wireframing and annotations in Axure.
 I delivered high-fidelity prototypes to gain sign off from the client.
 The prototypes also acted as a companion piece for Dev.
 Axure's Specification Document served as our annotations document, which was included with many deliveries (until we discovered the prototype was more valuable and easier for downline team members to consume).

 ![United prototype](/assets/images/projects/united-prototype.jpg){:class="img-large"}
+*FLIFO (Flight Info) in Axure being created and then shown on the web with instructions for the scripted experience*

 ![United annotations](/assets/images/projects/united-annotations.jpg){:class="img-large"}
+*Partial pages from the 66 page Seat Map Thru Functions annotations document*

 ### UX Design reviews